Peakboard/peakboard-templates.github.io/_templates/Control-Punch-With-OPC-UA/en.md

 ---
 layout: article
-title: Control of a Punch with OPC UA
+title: control of a punch with opc ua
 description:
   - This template shows how to set up the communication between Peakboard and a punch using OPC UA.
 lang: en